ergoplatform/ergodocs/docs/dev/scs/sigma/diffie.md

 ### Stealth Addresses

 Another solution for improving privacy is using stealth addresses.
-A stealth address preserves recipient privacy without per-transaction interaction needed (so receiver published an address e.g. on its website, and then sender can obtain some unique one-time address from it.
+A stealth address preserves recipient privacy without per-transaction interaction needed (so the receiver publishes an address, e.g. on its website, and then the sender can obtain some unique one-time address from it.

 A solution in Ergo can be based on a non-interactive Diffie-Hellman key exchange.